 If you’ve ever seen the Italian coast from Sorrento to Amalfi, it’s tailormade for bikes.
 That said, if you’re unable to visit Italy – we have a great Santa Monica bike ride that gives you a dash of Amalfi in the USA.

-Still, where riding is concerned, there’s no denying the appeal of this 6-mile route that takes cyclists up into the stately grandeur of the Pacific Palisades.
-It’s a favorite for local early morning clubs, and pretty much anyone else looking to mix leg burning climbs with some smooth Santa Monica straightaways.
+First, this 6-mile route takes cyclists up into the stately grandeur of the Pacific Palisades.
+Specifically, it’s a favorite for local early morning clubs.
+Plus, it provides a great mix of leg-burning climbs and smooth Santa Monica straightaways.

-The road names here make no effort to hide their aspirations of European opulence, with titles like Napoli, Corsica, and Capri Drive.
-Of course, with this kind of traffic-free cycling at your disposal, you might start to feel a little aloof, yourself.
+The road names here make no effort to hide their aspirations of European opulence.
+Of course, with this kind of traffic-free cycling at your disposal, you might start to feel like a royal too!

 Things get noticeably less refined on the downhill jaunt from Sunset Boulevard to Allenford Ave.
 Thankfully, this section only lasts for less than half a mile.
 As a result, you’ll still feel like you’re riding in the Italian countryside (for a bit longer).